West Highland Way Packing List

 • 1 x flip-flops.
 Always Havaianas US / UK for me, have had them for five years!) to let your feet breathe/ popping on for shared shower use

-• Leukotape US / UK is post-WHW discover which I now use for hikes.
-I tape up my feet to avoid blister, this worked extremely well for my most recent hike, the West Island Way on the Isle of Bute
+• Leukotape US / UK is post-WHW discover, which I now use for hikes.
+I tape up my feet to avoid blisters, this worked extremely well for my most recent hike, the West Island Way on the Isle of Bute

 West Highland Way Day Bag